 We stopped on the bridge that runs parallel to the Thames, where Jordi explained the history of the bridges, told us about Big Ben and the Houses of Parliaments.
 We stopped to admire the view and take lots of photos.

 Our next stop was Pimlico.
-Tom and I chatted to Jordi for a bit, just waiting for the rest of the group that got stuck at a red light.
+He and I chatted to Jordi for a bit, just waiting for the rest of the group that got stuck at a red light.
 The hazards of a group of 20.
-The chat was long enough for Jordi to find out that Tom went to the Westminster School – and for him to be impressed enough that Tom was embarrassed.
+The chat was long enough for Jordi to find out that my partner went to the Westminster School – and for him to be impressed enough that my partner was embarrassed.
 Jordi asked the group if they had heard of the school, but our group was made up of tourists from Germany, the Netherlands, Brazil and the US so they were like…no.

 In any case, this is where the super fascinating story about why I was happy the Toblerone bar still existed in its chocolate-y form: The Brazilian woman’s bike got a flat so Jordi had to repair it.
 I was hungry.
 Toblerone bar no longer existed in its physical chocolate-y form.